gopro2027/ArduinoAirSuspensionController/README.md

 <br>

 ### Important Info To Potential Creators:
-V2 (ESP32 version) is almost ready.
-Some testing has been done, and my car has successfully driven some miles on it.
-Tweaks and software changes to come.
-It is more-or-less ready to build, please join the discord for more information.<br>
+Please join the discord for more specific information before you built it!<br>
+There may be important information to share before you begin purchasing parts.<br>

 ### Overview:
-This is intended as a DIY replacement for products such as Airlift 3P(3H*) ($1500) or Airtek Stage 2+ ($1000) with a build cost of less than $500.
+This is intended as a DIY replacement for products such as Airlift 3P/3H ($1500) or Airtek Stage 2+ ($1000) with a build cost of less than $500.
 Combined with the customizability of open sourced code, I hope this is a tempting option for some DIY-ers out there.<br>
 Our goal with this project is to provide the car community with a modern fully customizable well documented air suspension system with a budget build cost in mind, all not bound by the limitations of a single company.
 The rest of your car is custom to you, why not your air suspension too?<br>
 - You want your car in the background?
 You got it.<br>
 - You want to put your logo on the manifold?
 You got it.<br>
 - You want your controller to look like a gameboy?
-Sure why not! **<br>
+Sure why not!<br>
 - Proprietary software broke and there's no update?
 Not an issue here.<br>
 - Sensor broke in your proprietary manifold and you have to buy a whole new one for $1000?
 Not an issue here, just replace the sensor for $10.<br>
 - Want to use bespoke heavy duty valves but also have a nice user interface?
 Look no further than OAS-Man!<br>